channotation/chap/README.md

 ## Installation ##

+### Prerequisites ###

+Prior to installing CHAP, make sure that you have the following libraries and tools installed:

+1. The [cmake](https://cmake.org/) tool in version 2.8.8 or higher.
+This will typically available through your system's package manager.
+For example on Ubuntu you can install cmake by typing `sudp apt-get install cmake`.
+2.

+### Quick and Dirty Installation

 1. From `build` directory, issue `cmake ..`.
 2. Then issue `make -j 12` from same directory.
 3. Issue `make install`.